ObsidiaHQ/xnap/packages/snap/docs.md

 **Parameters:** None

 **Returns:**
-- `result`: `string | undefined` - The current Nano address or undefined if no address is selected
+- `address`: `string | undefined` - The current Nano address or undefined if no address is selected.
+- `icon`: `string | undefined` - unique Jazzicon for the address as SVG, or undefined if no address is selected.

 **Example:**
 ```javascript